Having made his Fulham debut back in 2007, it is hard to believe that Matthew Briggs is still in his early 20s.

 Primarily a left-back, Briggs holds desirable attributes at both ends of the pitch.
 He can defend, but he’s also extremely comfortable on the ball; he has pace, can pass, is athletic and can get up and down the pitch.

-Briggs was to go out on loan again, however, when it was announced at the beginning of March that he would remain with promotion-chasing Watford in the Championship until the end of the season, with the full-back helping his side reach the Play-Off Final.
+Briggs was to go out on loan again, however, when it was announced in March 2013 that he would remain with promotion-chasing Watford in the Championship until the end of the season, with the full-back helping his side reach the Play-Off Final.

 |Minutes per goal||-|